qbead/qbeadWebsite/content/book/compass.md

 }
 ```

-To visualize this cloud of points,
+To visualize the cloud of points that this creates,
 you can also copy the data from your `Serial Monitor` into the text box below.
+Uncheck `Autoscroll` and `Show timestamp` to more easily copy and paste.
 The webpage will then regenerate the image
 based on the numbers that you provided.
 Currently, the text you see in the textbook contains real data we observed